 Practice rooms are available to registered music students on the second floor of the music building.
-No signup procedure is necessary; students may use any vacant room.
-Please refrain from taking food and beverages into the practice rooms and report any problems with the pianos to Jennifer Cowell-DePaolo at jcowell@caspercollege.edu.
-Report any facilities or maintenance concerns to kcoe@caspercollege.edu.
+No sign-up procedure is necessary; students may use any vacant room.
+Please refrain from taking food and beverages into the practice rooms and report any problems with the pianos to Jennifer DePaolo at jennifer.depaolo@caspercollege.edu.
+Report any facilities or maintenance concerns to tabitha.siemens@ caspercollege.edu.